-Nikon D5300 Build and Handling
+Nikon D5300: Build and Handling

 This beginner DSLR comes with a polycarbonate body.
 It’s the first Nikon model to be built with a monocoque construction.
 Having a shell made from a single piece of material makes Nikon D5300 stronger.
 It is fitted with a stereo mic port above the viewfinder and GPS plus Wi-Fi.
 There is a large mode dial on the top plate for accessing automatic options like Scene Effects modes.

 Nikon D5300 has an excellent screen to encourage using Live View.
-This entry level DSLR camera shoots accurately in decent light.
+This entry-level DSLR camera shoots accurately in decent light.
 But, it a bit slow when compared to systems with average modern compact system cameras like Panasonic G6 or Olympus E-P5.

 A major addition on Nikon D5300 is the inbuilt Wi-Fi and GPS technology.
-With Wi-Fi connection, you can transfer images from the Nikon D5300 to a smartphone or tablet.
+With a Wi-Fi connection, you can transfer images from the Nikon D5300 to a smartphone or tablet.
 It comes with Nikon’s free Wireless Mobile Utility App.
 You can also use this app to control the Nikon D5300 shutter remotely.